CAF Champions League: Structure and qualification

-Qualification
+Qualification and allocation

-The CAF Champions League is open to the winners of all CAF-affiliated national leagues, as well as the title holders from the previous season.
-From the 2004 season onward, with the merging of the CAF Cup and the African Cup Winners' Cup to create the second-tier CAF Confederation Cup, the runners-up of football leagues of the 12 highest-ranked countries also enter the tournament, making up a total of 64 in-competition teams.
-The 12 countries would be ranked based on the performance of their clubs in the previous 5 seasons/editions of the competition (the plain definition of the CAF 5-year ranking).
+The CAF Champions League is open to the champions of all national top-flight leagues affiliated with CAF, as well as the defending Champions League title holders from the previous season.

+Starting with the 2004 season — following the merger of the CAF Cup and the African Cup Winners' Cup to create the second-tier CAF Confederation Cup — the runners-up of the domestic leagues from the 12 highest-ranked associations in the CAF 5-year ranking are also granted entry, establishing a 64-team competition field.
+The 12 associations are determined annually based on the performance of their representative clubs in CAF interclub competitions over the preceding five seasons.